-The system and security architectures SHOULD be reviewed by the auditor to ensure that it is based on sound information security principles and meets information security requirements, including the NZISM.
+The system and security architecture (including information security documentation) SHOULD be reviewed by the auditor to ensure that it is based on sound information security principles and meets information security requirements, including the NZISM.

 4.3.9.C.04.
 Control: System Classification(s): All Classifications; Compliance: SHOULD